What is deferred maintenance (DM)?

 How does the NPS prioritize work to maximize limited funding and address DM?

 The NPS actively uses facilities and financial data to support both day-to-day work management and long-term strategic decisions.
 NPS resources are primarily directed to DM affecting the highest priority assets that support mission-critical infrastructure and visitor service.
 Target projects include critically needed repairs to existing assets, as well as demolition projects for assets that are no longer needed or that create a risk within parks.
-The NPS uses a standard, servicewide priority-setting approach to align investment decisions with a number of factors, including, mission criticality, historic significance, visitor satisfaction and available budgets.
+The NPS uses a standard, servicewide priority-setting approach to align investment decisions with a number of factors, including, financial sustainability, resource protection, visitor use, and health and safety.
 It is based on empirical data and uses the business systems in place to direct investments to the highest priorities.

 How does the NPS store and maintain asset data?